DeafMan1983/Whitted-ray-tracing/README.md

 We implemented Turner Whitted's 1980 research paper(https://www.cs.drexel.edu/~david/Classes/Papers/p343-whitted.pdf) using C++

 <h2>Turner-Whitted Ray tracing - breakthrough</h2>
-<h3>What is Ray tracing?</h3>
-<p>Ray tracing is a rendering technique for generating an image by tracing the path of light
-as pixels in an image plane and simulating the effects of its encounters with virtual objects.
-Whitted style ray-tracing is one of the most classical examples of light transport models based on ray tracing.</p>

-<h3>What did he achieve?</h3>
 <p>Before Whitted's paper,
 most programs were already capable of simulating the look of diffuse and specular surfaces.
 The famous Phong illumination model was already known.